hamzeen/vue-cinema-app/README.md

 ## Features/ Design Decisions

 * The app marks (color codes) the seats according to its rank & also annotates the seats that are occupied.
-* The entire project was done with a `mobile-first` design approach.
 * Components do not perform any heavy javascript operations within them.
 All are deligated to helper methods.
 * The components utilize vue `lifecycle hooks` when appropriate.
 * The `mock data` provided to test the app have been externalized & placed inside dedicated json files.